Understanding Medicare, Parts A – D, and Medigap PoliciesJan 15, 2020

 Preventive care services are also covered under Medicare Part B. These include mammograms and colorectal cancer screening, as well as an annual physical.
 Depression screening, counseling for alcohol misuse and obesity are covered.
 Medically necessary supplies, such as wheelchairs and walkers, are also covered under Part B, as are ambulance services.

 For part B, the premium is on a sliding scale by income.
-Generally, most pay $109 per month, though new enrolls pay $134 to $428/month.
-After you’ve paid your annual deductible of $183 under Part B, you are responsible or 20% of approved charges – this is your out-of-pocket expense.
+Generally, most pay $144.60 per month.
+Those newly enrolled can pay more if they missed their open enrollment period or their incomes exceed $174,000 married filing jointly (2020).
+After you’ve paid your annual deductible of $198 under Part B, you are responsible or 20% of approved charges – this is your out-of-pocket expense.

 What’s excluded?
 Neither Part A nor Part B covers any dental expense nor dentures, nor do they cover eye exams or hearing aids.
 Although one flu shot per year is covered, most other immunizations are excluded.
 Rx drugs are also not covered under Parts A and B. You’re also on your own for that tummy tuck or eye lift.